Commitment to safety and outstanding patient care.

 Over the last few years, we have made significant investments to ensure patients are taken out of the middle.

 HSHS Rescue Flight is an advanced critical care air medical service owned and operated by Air Methods.
 Our home base is at HSHS St. Joseph’s Hospital Highland, providing time-saving high-level medical and trauma care to surrounding communities.
 Rescue One’s highly trained flight crew consists of a pilot, flight nurse, and a flight paramedic.
 Top-level patient care and safety are our two highest priorities.
-Ultimately, we are here for you.
+More information on Rescue Flight.

 At Air Methods, we’re ready to save lives at every moment of every day, with over 300 bases of operations, serving 49 states.